aeternity/protocol/epoch/api/channels_api_usage.md

 #### Responder signing the initial state
-The responder receives a message indicating the intention of the initiator to update the state of the state channel.
+The responder receives a message indicating the intention of the initiator to update the state of the channel.

 ```
 {'action': 'info',